-The inaugural class of the Arts & Social Justice Fellowship presents their culminating projects in a fascinating multi-media experience.
+The 2023 class of the Arts & Social Justice Fellowship presents their culminating projects in a fascinating multi-media experience.

-This will be unlike anything you’ve ever seen before at Strathmore.
+This event will be an exciting tour of the 2023 fellows’ passion, artistry and commitment to changing the world.
 Encouraging them to prioritize process over product, we have created a supportive environment for the fellows to experiment and try new things as they evolve their artistic practice.

-Projects explore themes spanning from climate justice to human rights at the southern US border to untold Black history and beyond.
+Projects explore themes including climate justice, trans healthcare, pay equity, and beyond.
 You will see striking visual art, portions of original plays and music, multi-media installations, and more.
 Fellows will also discuss their projects and visions for future work in artistry and activism.
 A reception will follow the showcase.